 Above the Run button, you can also tick the option "Use high-quality engine".
 It will ensure the video has the best quality while remaining reasonably small in file size.

 Plus, you can enable Hardware Acceleration to take advantage of the Nvidia/Intel/AMD hardware on your computer, thus boosting the conversion speed.
-VideoProc Converter supports full-level hardware acceleration tech.
+VideoProc Converter AI supports full-level hardware acceleration tech.

 The MTS files inside the camera storage can usually be found here: PRIVATE > AVCHD > BDMV > STREAM.